 Situated directly on the Fjord of Last Hope, all 57 guest rooms have picturesque views of the rare waterway.
 Every detail has been considered here.
 Even the smooth concrete ceiling adds a reflective element to the room—a reminder of the beauty of simplicity and the importance of heritage and a connection to the industrial past.

 3. Inkaterra La Casona

 On the road to Machu Picchu, in an Incan citadel set high in the Andes Mountains, Inkaterra La Casona hotel is a 16th-century manor house which offers a luxury escape in this mountain town.
-You enter through vast heavy wooden doors which lead to rooms filled with antique furnishings and local artwork.
+You enter through vast heavy wooden doors, which lead to rooms filled with antique furnishings and local artwork.
 Most noteworthy is that this hotel is an ideal starting or ending point for a trek along the Inca Trail to Machu Picchu.
-With a courtyard garden in the centre, a plethora of beamed ceilings, huge fireplaces, archways and loads of luxurious sofas and soft furnishings to sink into, this hotel is a comforting escape on the doorstep of this iconic region.
+With a courtyard garden in the center, a plethora of beamed ceilings, huge fireplaces, archways, and loads of luxurious sofas and soft furnishings to sink into, this hotel is a comforting escape on the doorstep of this iconic region.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.